ski-freak/quartz/content/notes/Posts/TM Theory/TM Theory - Nadeo Campaign Issues Disambiguated.md

 - posts
 - tmtheory
 ---
 This was originally written to be a video, but I never bothered to record and edit it.
-It is still useful and I want to post it here, as it is a complete overview and argument as to why (I think) the nadeo seasonal campaigns are bad, why nadeo does it on purpose, and what they could do to be better.
+It is still useful and I want to post it here, as it is a complete overview and argument as to why (I think) the nadeo seasonal campaigns are bad for the purposes they fill, why nadeo does it on purpose, and what they could do to be better.

 ---